nblumoe/nblumoe.github.com/_posts/2012-05-25-howto-build-a-webapp-document-the-domain-model.md

 domain model is a tool to get known to the domain, the problem you are going to address with you app.

-Got your own domain model?
-Then go ahead and [create an API]() based on that.